rvedotrc/node-aws-query/README.md

  * SNS: listTopics, listSubscriptions
  * SQS: listQueues, and for each queue: getQueueAttributes

+Use `--services=REGEXP` to filter which services are processed.

+Use `--regions=REGEXP` to filter which regions are processed.

 The output
 ----------

-Currently, the files are always dumped to `./var`, but you can make this a symlink to a directory elsewhere if you wish.
+The files are dumped to to `./var`, but this can be changed with `--directory=DIR`.

 The structure of the files created by `aws-query` generally follows the pattern `var/service/S/region/R/something.json`, for each service (e.g. ec2) and each region.
 Notable exceptions include IAM (regionless), and S3 ("location" is used instead of "region").

 Some of the dumped data is very much in the form provided by the SDK, albeit with pagination followed, sorting applied, and response metadata removed.